MobilityData/gtfs.org/README.md

 ## Building the site locally

+> [!WARNING]
+> A private token from MKDocs Material Insiders is required to build this site.

 1. In Terminal, change the directory to one where you wish to build the site.
 1. Ensure you have an up-to-date version of pip:
    - Linux: `pip install pip` or `pip install --upgrade pip`